OliverStone01/Try-Hack-Me/pre-security/how-the-web-works/dns-in-detail.md

 DNS provides a simple way for us to communicate with devices on the internet without needing to remember complex numbers.
 Much like a house has a unique address for sending mail directly to it, every computer on the internet has its own unique address.
 This is called an `IP address`.

-An IP address is made up of four octets ranging from `0-255` which looks like this:
+An IP address is made up of four octets ranging from `0-255`, which looks like this:
 ```
 104.26.10.229
 ```
-What a DNS does is set a name to this IP address so instead of needing to remeber the numbers, you can remeber `google.com` as an example instead.
+What a DNS does is set a name to this IP address, so instead of needing to remember the numbers, you can remember `google.com` as an example instead.

 -----